Wilkes-Barre/Scranton Penguins

 The Wilkes-Barre/Scranton Penguins (sometimes known as the WBS Penguins) are a professional ice hockey team based in Wilkes-Barre, Pennsylvania.
 They are the American Hockey League (AHL) affiliate of the National Hockey League's Pittsburgh Penguins.
-They play at the Mohegan Sun Arena at Casey Plaza in Wilkes-Barre Township, Pennsylvania.
+They play at the Mohegan Arena at Casey Plaza in Wilkes-Barre Township, Pennsylvania.
 They have won the Macgregor Kilpatrick Trophy twice for having the best record in the regular season.

 History

 The Pittsburgh Penguins' top minor league affiliate throughout the 1990s was the Cleveland Lumberjacks of the IHL.
 However, in the mid-1990s, the IHL began moving away from being a developmental league and more towards being an independent minor league.
 For this reason, the Penguins wanted their top minor league affiliate in the AHL.
 The Penguins purchased the dormant Cornwall Aces AHL franchise from the Colorado Avalanche in 1996, but left the team inactive until the 1999–2000 season due to construction delays at their intended home–a new arena in Wilkes-Barre Township.
 The team is affectionately referred to as the "Baby Penguins" by fans.
 Their mascot is Tux the penguin, who wears number No. 99 in reference to the team's first season, in 1999.

 The Penguins have gone to the Calder Cup final three times but have never won the championship.
 The team went all the way to the finals in their second season, losing to the Saint John Flames in six games.
 The Penguins returned to the finals in their fifth season, but were swept by the Milwaukee Admirals.
 They most recently made it to the finals in 2008 by way of beating the Portland Pirates in a seven-game series in the Eastern Conference finals.
 They went on to play the Chicago Wolves in the final, but lost the series in six games.